felipendc/vicyos-hefftor-polybar/README.md

 I don't know if you noticed but, I also changed the Workspace Icon with a circle, rounded with dots.
 I wanned something diffent and cool.<br />

+PS: Yep!
+The Volume Bar Icone was downsized...<br />

 ![Demo](https://i.imgur.com/1Yp2CWl.jpg)

 ------